-"They're here to ensure that each other did not unduly gain an advantage they could not account for.
-The Pudong Tower, the PLA Tower, two sides of the same coin; rivals since China joined the coalition of nations.
+Magister Wen chuckled.
+"They're here to ensure that each other did not unduly gain an advantage.
+The Pudong Tower and the PLA Tower—are two sides of the same coin; rivals since China joined the coalition of nations.
 There's history there if you're interested.
-Petra can tell it to you sometime."
+Petra can tell it to you some time."

-"So, they're here to make sure we're not favouring one side over another?"
+"So, they're here to ensure we're not favouring one side over another?"

 "Yes, dear," Magister Wen applauded her.
 "I always ensure that both sides balance one another.
-It's best they contend with each other before they contend with you.
+They should contend with each other before they contend with you.
 Don't you think?"